Apellun/Django-Ads-Service/README.md

 <p>For this part, adjusting the settings.py was easy, but understanding how the Djoser reset_password endpoints and their methods work was hard.
 I found a tutorial for testing this functionality here https://saasitive.com/tutorial/django-rest-framework-reset-password/, put it into my project and adjusted the code of both the test and the api so that the test passed without mistakes.
 It helped me understand the functionality and become sure that I set everything correctly.
-I kept the author's comments for future reference.</p>
+I kept the author's comments for future reference.
+I'm also still in the process of trying to understand how to create a proper view for the password reset confirmation, so this function remains a work in progress.</p>